goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/about.md

 </ul>

-Interested in participating in GSDN? <a class="primary-link" href="mailto:gsdn@cdlib.org">Contact us for more information</a>
+<a class="primary-link" href="mailto:gsdn@cdlib.org">Interested in participating in GSDN?
+Contact us for more information</a>